marcecj/scons_matlab/README.md

 smallest possible set of libraries (i.e., mex and mx).
 Therefor, if you use Matlab libraries other than mx and mex, you need to link to them yourself.

+It is also important to know that this builder modifies the environment it is called from.
+If this is undesirable, `Clone()`-ing the environment might be a suitable workaround.

 On first run, a Matlab instance must be started.
 The tool then stores the following construction variables in `env['MATLAB']`: